bdaire/bdaire.github.io/research_chart_svg-interactif.md

   </div>

   <div id="right-panel">
-    <div id="top-text">Welcome to our interactive tool!
+    <div id="top-text">Welcome to the interactive tool!

-Click on the chart to dynamically see the waveforms of the circuit on the left.
+1/ Enter the values for VDC, F, and Cs.
+You can use exponential notation too (like 50e6 Hz for 50 MHz) 2/ Click on the chart to set the operating point
+3/ The waveforms will show up on the right, and the values for R, L, I, and P will appear above the circuit!
+It’s pretty magical 🧙‍♂️

 Caution: the results might get a bit off if the resistance r is too low — meaning if the operating point is too far to the left because the numerical resolution goes a little bit crazy in that case 😬
     </div>